abhimana2003/Stock-Trading-Engine/README.md

 ## File Descriptions
 - **`Main.java`**: The main entry point for the simulation.
 - **`Order.java`**: defines the Order class for buying and selling stock orders
-- **`StockTradingEngine.java`**: defines the Stock Trading Engine class and all the methosd for it including addOrder and matchOrder
+- **`StockTradingEngine.java`**: defines the Stock Trading Engine class and all the methods for it, including addOrder and matchOrder